jayheiland/CE_Senior_Project/README.md

 * Aros:
 * Jay: Finished breadboarding a simple Voltage-Controlled Oscillator (VCO).
 It produces a saw-tooth wave and could potentially be moved to a PCB and used in our final synth.
 Continuing to troubleshoot VCO 1, which has more features such as Volt/Octave scaling.

+NOTICE: From this point on, we have started sending weekly reports directly to Ken Stevens, the ECE 4710 supervisor.

 ## Resources
 A [list](https://docs.google.com/document/d/1bn2XwHxJaG-ds-zcZPaRnOW3YTtZJFIuCk1MftFgEfE/edit?usp=sharing) of websites, books, and people used by this project.
 These resources will be cited in our final report.